itfanr/ros2-wiki/Linux-Development-Setup.md

 ##### Debian packages built by OSRF

 These packages are not public due to pending license questions.
-Download the three Debian packages of the latest release from https://github.com/osrf/rticonnextdds-src/releases and install them using `dpkg -i`.
+If you have been granted access, you can download the three Debian packages of the latest release from https://github.com/osrf/rticonnextdds-src/releases and install them using `dpkg -i`.

 Note, if you have trouble `wget`'ing those `.deb` files, remember you have to be logged in because it is a private repo for now.